ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 three public methods, each corresponding to a distinct phase in the reinforcement learning cycle:
 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` handles the computation of actions during data collection if RLlib uses the data for a succeeding training step, balancing exploration and exploitation.
-:py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` is used to compute actions during evaluation (for example in production), often requiring greedy or less stochastic action selection.
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` should be used to compute actions during evaluation, for example in production, often requiring greedy or less stochastic action selection.
 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_train` manages the training phase, performing calculations required to compute losses, such as Q-values in a DQN model, value function predictions in a PG-style setup,